Toonerz/RealTime-OTP/README.md

 The py-OTP project is now RealTime-OTP

 # RealTime-OTP
-RealTime-OTP is a re-implementation of Disney's OTP server, targeted for multiplayer games, and written in c/c++.
+RealTime-OTP is a re-implementation of Disney's OTP server, targeted for multiplayer games, and written in c/c++ and/or python.
 RealTime-OTP is open-source and is free to use.

 # MessageDirector: